Dead or Alive 5: Release

+Dead or Alive 5+

+Dead or Alive 5 Plus was revealed on December 1, 2012.
+The demo version of DOA5+ was made available on March 19, 2013, the day of the game's release in North America.

+The Collector's Edition of Dead or Alive 5 Plus in Japan includes download codes for 12 bonus "sexy costumes", a Vita cover, Dead or Alive 5 Soundtrack Volume 2, and a code to download the "extreme private gravure movie".
+The Dead or Alive 5 Cross Play Pack includes copies of the game for both the Vita and PS3, along with "sexy costumes for Kasumi, Ayane and Tina, cheerleader costumes for Kasumi, Ayane and Tina, codes for the "Premium Sexy Costume" and "Paradise Sexy Costume" packs, and a code for the "extreme private gravure movie".
+The "costume & video set" was also made available as a paid downloadable content in limited time offer during April–May 2013.

 Marketing and merchandise

 A game demo of Dead or Alive 5 was released with Ninja Gaiden 3 in March 2012, featuring four playable characters.
 The Xbox 360 version of the demo allows the use of Hayabusa and Hitomi, while the PlayStation 3 version makes Hayate and Ayane playable.
 The collector's edition of Ninja Gaiden 3 makes all four characters playable.

 Tecmo Koei collaborated with several retail outlets on pre-order bonuses available through several store chains throughout the world.
 Bonuses included in-game bunny-style swimsuits for Kasumi, Leifang and Hitomi from GameStop, the in-game "DOA Devils" black swimsuits for Christie, Tina and Ayane from Amazon, and a Kasumi-themed iPhone 4 case from ShopTo.
-The Dead or Alive 5 Collectors Edition, available from various retailers in North America and Europe, includes a metal case, a hardcover art book, a soundtrack CD, a poster of the game's characters, and a "Premium Sexy Costume" for each of 12 female characters that gives one swimsuit per character.
+The Dead or Alive 5 Collectors Edition, available from various retailers in North America and Europe, includes a metal case, a hardcover art book, a soundtrack CD, a poster of the game's characters and a "Premium Sexy Costume" for each of 12 female characters that gives one swimsuit per character.

-Stand-alone merchandise for the game include official guides by Koei and Prima Games, an arcade stick by Hori decorated with a graphic of Ayane and Kasumi (bundled with limited versions for both the PlayStation 3 and the Xbox 360), and a clothing line by Tecmo Koei and Insert Coin (including a hoodie based on one of Hitomi's costumes in the game).
+Stand-alone merchandise for the game include official guides by Koei Tecmo and Prima Games, an arcade stick by Hori decorated with a graphic of Ayane and Kasumi (bundled with limited versions for both the PlayStation 3 and the Xbox 360), and a clothing line by Tecmo Koei and Insert Coin (including a hoodie based on one of Hitomi's costumes in the game).
 Other, later released merchandise included 3D mousepads featuring Ayane, Hitomi or Kasumi, and dakimakura pillow cases featuring Ayane, Kasumi, Hitomi, Kokoro or Leifang.